collective/collective.honeypot/README.rst

 ===============================

 This package ignores GET requests.
 It only works on POST requests.

+If you have made the HONEYPOT_FIELD configuration option empty, no honeypot checks are done, so you only get some logging.

 If Zope does any traversal, only the original action is checked.
 For example, a visitor makes a POST request to a ``my_form`` action.
 The